 → As a professor in the Segal Design Institute at Northwestern University, Liz’s mission is to use design to build people’s confidence and motivate innovation.
 As an expert in creativity & innovation & the founding faculty member of DFA, she is doing exactly that.
 Liz received a BA from Dartmouth College & completed her doctoral degree & master’s degree in Product Design at Stanford University.
 Prior to DFA, Liz taught business & design at Stanford’s d.school & worked in the toy industry.
 Learn more about Professor Gerber here.

-→ As Director of Operations & Segal Design Institute lecturer, Sami’s role is to grow the DFA network throughout the country while maintaining consistent project quality & student learning.
+→ As Associate Director & Segal Design Institute lecturer, Sami’s role is to grow the DFA network throughout the country while maintaining consistent project quality & student learning.
 Sami seeks to organize & empower communities with design as the means of creating change.
 At the start, Sami founded and taught the advanced studio, Design for Social Entrepreneurship at RISD, taught Design Futures at Pratt and worked for Design that Matters.
 It is the intersection of design, social impact, & education that consistently fuels her passion for DFA.

 Daniel Rees Lewis,

 Learning Consultant → With a Masters in the Learning Sciences from Northwestern University, Daniel marries his interests in organizations and how individual’s everyday actions affect their learning and performance, with a focus in designing artifacts that help people learn.
 He has 6 years experience in designing and delivering adult education, including communication skills, intercultural communication, Design, and English as a foreign language.